bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 # Decoupled Smoothing in Probabilistic Soft Logic

-This project implements the concept of Decoupled Smoothing into Probabilistic Soft Logic (PSL).
-This code provides a set of PSL rules for one hop (homophily), two hop (monophily), and decoupled smoothing methods.
+This project implements the idea of Decoupled Smoothing into Probabilistic Soft Logic (PSL).
+This code provides a set of PSL rules for one-hop method (based on homophily), two-hop method(monophily), and decoupled smoothing methods.

 ## Replication code: "Decoupled smoothings on graphs"

-The original paper and code for "Decoupled smoothings on graphs" can be found here:
+The original paper and code for "Decoupled Smoothings on Graphs" can be found here:

 * [Decoupled smoothing on graphs](https://dl.acm.org/citation.cfm?doid=3308558.3313748) (WWW 2019) - [Alex Chin](https://ajchin.github.io/), [Yatong Chen](https://github.com/YatongChen/), [Kristen M. Altenburger](http://kaltenburger.github.io/), [Johan Ugander](https://web.stanford.edu/~jugander/).
 * [Github Repository](https://github.com/YatongChen/decoupled_smoothing_on_graphs)

 ## Machine Learning Framework: "Probabilistic Soft Logic"

 Probabilistic Soft Logic is a machine learning framework for developing probabilistic models.
-You can find more information about PSL available at the [PSL homepage](https://psl.linqs.org/).
+You can find more information about PSL available at the [PSL homepage](https://psl.linqs.org/) and [examples of PSL](https://github.com/linqs/psl-examples).

 ## Documentation